noahehall/theBookOfNoah/linux/docker/docker_new.md

   - types
     - for virtualbox (docker machine / boot2docker) users
       - the host path specified in each value is relative to their virtual machine root file system and not the root of their host

+    - bind mount volumes
+      - use any user-specified directory/file on the host operating system
+        - i.e. specify the location on the host where data is persisteed
+      - use cases
+        - when the host provides a file/dir that needs to be mounted into the container directory tree at a specified point
+          - i.e. when you need to share from host to container
+        - override/inject files/directories in the container
+          - the file must exist on the host else a directory is assumed
+      - issues
+        - decrease container portability by tieing containers file systems to a specific host
+        - create an opportunity for conflict with other containers
+          - i.e. multiple databases sharing the same host location for database data

+    - managed volumes
+      - use locations that are created by the docker daemon in space controlled by the daemon
+        - i.e. you have no control where the data is being saved on the host
+      - use cases
+        - decoupling volumes from specialized locations on the host file system
+      - issues
+        - its difficult to find the location of the managed volume on the host file system
+          - thus no way to share/delete a managed volume manually
+        - can only be identified by the containers that use them
+  - patterns
     - volume container
       - creating a container with an attached volume, stopping the container, then source that containers volume when creating other containers
         - when creating the container, you can issue a simple echo command to run it and exit immediately